sarvex/AQUARMOURY/Brownie/README.md

 [![](https://img.shields.io/badge/Category-Defense%20Evasion-E5A505?style=flat-square)]() [![](https://img.shields.io/badge/Language-C%20%2f%20C++%20%2f%20CSharp%20%2f%20Python3-E5A505?style=flat-square)]()

 ## Introduction
 `Brownie` is a platform to rapidly prototype and weaponise DLL hijacks.
-In particular, we are interested in [DLL Search Order Hijacking](https://attack.mitre.org/techniques/T1574/001/) to **sideload our malicious code by a signed and legitimate executable** which is sometimes wrongly(or rightly?) known as [DLL Sideloading](https://attack.mitre.org/techniques/T1574/002/) which has a very specific definition.
+In particular, we are interested in [DLL Search Order Hijacking](https://attack.mitre.org/techniques/T1574/001/) to **sideload our malicious code by a signed and legitimate executable**.
+It is sometimes wrongly(or rightly?) known as [DLL Sideloading](https://attack.mitre.org/techniques/T1574/002/) which has a very specific definition.

 We are particularly interested in how this technique is an interesting(and often underrated) alternative to **Code Injection** that shares the same objectives i.e. **to evade AV/EDRs by executing malicious code from the address space of a "trusted" process**.
 We won't be looking at DLL hijacks for LPE or even Persistence as such although it can certainly be adapted for the latter purpose quite easily.